mafintosh/is-my-json-valid/README.md

 is-my-json-valid uses code generation to turn your JSON schema into basic javascript code that is easily optimizeable by v8.

-At the time of writing, is-my-json-valid is the __fastest validator__ when running
+At the time of writing, is-my-json-valid is the __fastest validator__ when running.

+Update (2017 06 30): [Ajv](https://github.com/epoberezkin/ajv) is now the fastest JSON schema validator.
+See [performance](https://github.com/epoberezkin/ajv#performance) comparison.

 * [json-schema-benchmark](https://github.com/Muscula/json-schema-benchmark)
 * [cosmicreals.com benchmark](http://cosmicrealms.com/blog/2014/08/29/benchmark-of-node-dot-js-json-validation-modules-part-3/)